 This gorgeous island dominated by two volcanoes, Volcán Concepción and Volcán Maderas, is one of the most popular backpacker spots in Nicaragua.
 Wherever you are on the island you’re pretty much guaranteed to a spectacular view of the mountains… if the clouds ever clear.

 To get here from Granada on public transport is simple and very cheap.
-The bus to Rivas will cost you 30C ($1) and takes 2 hours, from here it’s a 20 minute bus to the ferry terminal in San Jorge for 7C.
+The bus to Rivas will cost you 30C ($1) and takes 2 hours, from here it’s a 20-minute bus to the ferry terminal in San Jorge for 7C.
 The ferry itself cost us 69C but could cost you more or less depending on who you talk to…

 The ferry arrives into Moyogalpa, and we decided to stay here to save money on the expensive island taxis.
-There is still a nice selection of hotels, restaurants and shops.
+There is still a nice selection of hotels, restaurants, and shops.
 We chose the basic Hospedaje Dona Chilo because it was the cheapest option but there are some other great choices around like the popular Landing Hotel, a stylish place with great views from the upstairs terrace.

 What to see and do on Ometepe

-Pick your motorbike rental carefully… we went to a cheap place on the main road (I forget the name) and their bikes were very dodgy and they kicked off when we tried to change it for another one… so we gave up the fight and chose to rent them from a friendly guy up the road from the ferry terminal for $20.
+Pick your motorbike rental carefully… we went to a cheap place on the main road (I forget the name) and their bikes were very dodgy and they kicked off when we tried to change it to another one… so we gave up the fight and chose to rent them from a friendly guy up the road from the ferry terminal for $20.

 After wasting time with a broken motorbike we finally hit the road, our first stop was Punta Jesús María, a lovely little spit of sand that gives you an incredible view of Volcán Concepcións, when the clouds clear… it would be an awesome place for a picnic if you pick up some snacks from the supermarket before you leave.